Wyatt Meyer

-Wyatt Thomas Meyer (born November 12, 2001) is an American professional soccer player who plays as a defender or midfielder for Major League Soccer club Nashville SC.
+Wyatt Thomas Meyer (born November 12, 2001) is an American professional soccer player who plays as a defender or midfielder for Major League Soccer club Sporting Kansas City.

 Primarily a defender, Meyer played college soccer at the University of California, Berkeley, where he served as team captain and was named the Pac-12 Conference Defensive Player of the Year in 2023.
 Meyer was selected 11th overall by Nashville SC in the first round of the 2024 MLS SuperDraft.
 Meyer returned to college after being selected, but in 2025, signed with Nashville SC.

 Early life and education

 Meyer was born in Berkeley, California.
 His mother, Jennifer Thomas, played soccer for the University of California, Berkeley, and later served as an assistant coach for the women's team.
 His father, Rich Meyer, played collegiate soccer and lacrosse.
 Meyer played youth soccer for the Albany-Berkeley Soccer Club and the ACC Mavericks.

-Meyer attended St. Mary’s College High School in Berkeley.
+Meyer attended St. Mary's College High School in Berkeley.
 He later enrolled at the University of California, Berkeley, where he majored in English with a minor in history.

 College career

 Meyer played college soccer from 2021 to 2024 for the California Golden Bears.
 He made 58 appearances for the Bears, scoring four goals and recording six assists while playing as a central defender and defensive midfielder.

 After the fall 2022 season, Meyer was named to the All-Pac-12 Second Team.
 After the fall of the 2023 season, Meyer had started in all 18 games, was named to the All-Pac-12 First Team, and was voted the Pac-12 Defensive Player of the Year, the first player in the university's history to receive the award.

 In December 2023, after his third full season, Nashville SC selected Meyer with the 11th overall pick in the 2024 MLS SuperDraft.
 Also, in December 2023, he was selected to participate in the fourth annual MLS College Showcase.
 Meyer was named to the United Soccer Coaches All-Far West Region Second Team.
 Meyer chose to return to UC Berkeley for his fourth season in the fall of 2024, serving as Captain for a second season and earning his degree from UC Berkeley.
 His final season was limited to eight matches due to an injury.
 After the fall 2023 soccer season, Meyer was named the Pac-12 Defensive Player of the Year and selected for the All-Pac-12 First Team.

 Academically, Meyer was a two-time Pac-12 All-Academic Honor Roll member.
-Meyer was also named a First Team Academic All-American in 2023 by College Sports Communicators, becoming the third men’s soccer player in the university's program history to receive the honor.
+Meyer was also named a First Team Academic All-American in 2023 by College Sports Communicators, becoming the third men's soccer player in the university's program history to receive the honor.